gcalderone/Gnuplot.jl/docs/src/index.md

 - extremely concise yet meaningful syntax, makes it ideal for interactive data exploration;

-- no need to learn new API functions or keywords: only two macros (`@gp` for 2D plots, `@gsp` for 3D plots) and a basic knowledge of gnuplot are enough to generate the most complex plots;
+- no need to learn new API functions or keywords: only two macros (`@gp` for 2D plots, `@gsp` for 3D plots) and a basic knowledge of gnuplot are enough to generate most plots;

 - transparent interface between Julia and gnuplot to exploit all functionalities of the latter, both present and future ones;